 In contrast to the UK, the 1100/1300 range had never really caught on in Europe outside Belgium, Denmark and the Netherlands.
 In France, for example, five Minis were sold for each 1100/1300.
 But its replacement the Allegro, designed specifically as Leyland’s ‘song for Europe’ and granted free market access, was expected to do much better.

 The vast pool of Mini owners which existed on the European continent by 1974 might be expected to trade up to an Austin Allegro and, beyond that, to something bigger.
-It seems a good moment to mention Honda’s experience in the USA, where the initial success of Civic created a pool of happy owners who traded up to an Accord, before becoming older and richer and buying an Acura, with Honda becoming one of the biggest brands on the market.
+It seems a good moment to mention Honda’s experience in the USA, where the initial success of Civic created a pool of happy owners who traded up to an Accord, before becoming older and richer and buying an Acura, with Honda (including Acura) becoming one of the biggest players in the market.

 Europe fails to take notice

 That didn’t happen for Leyland in Europe, despite Allegro being enthusiastically promoted as ‘the big Mini’ in France and elsewhere.
 The market contracted in recessionary 1974/75 which saw Fiat, Renault, Volkswagen and others discounting to maintain volume, the Japanese wanted their share of the pie, and the Allegro wasn’t really up to the job.
 But that wasn’t the fault of the Mini which had done well to prepare the ground.
 A task which, if Leyland had succeeded in reaching the sunlit uplands of over 500,000 continental sales annually (which remained the optimistic objective of the 1975 Ryder Report) would have entitled the Mini to a medal – profit or no profit.

 Hang on in there